-MCB6500 MSc Research Topics in Molecular and Cellular Biology
+MCB7500 PhD Research Topics in Molecular and Cellular Biology

 Fall 2023 Section(s): C01

 Department of Molecular and Cellular Biology Credit Weight: 1.00 Version 1.00 - August 24, 2023

-- ..

 1 Course Details

 1.1 Calendar Description

 This mandatory two semester course emphasizes the development and refinement of the skills of scientific communication.
 Students submit a written thesis proposal and present a public seminar on a contemporary subject in the molecular biosciences.
-MCB MSc students normally complete this course within the first two semesters of their program.
+MCB PhD students normally complete this course within the first two semesters of their program.
 Students will register in each semester and receive a grade of INP (in progress) at the end of the first semester and a grade at the end of the second semester.

 1.2 Course Description

 Welcome to the graduate program in Molecular and Cellular Biology!
-One of the MCB graduate degree requirements is the completion of the two-semester course MCB6500 (for M.Sc. students).
-In this course, you will prepare a written research proposal related to your thesis research project and present it to the department in a seminar.
-These tasks will help you develop both the written and oral communication skills you will need to write and defend your thesis, as well as help you to prepare for a career in science or a science-related field upon your graduation.
-This document is the Course Outline for MCB6500 and outlines all the requirements.
+One of the MCB graduate degree requirements is the completion of the two-semester course MCB7500 (for Ph.D students).
+In this course, you will prepare a written research proposal related to your thesis project and present it to the department in the form of a seminar.
+These tasks will help you develop the writing and oral presentation skills you will need to develop, write and defend your thesis, as well as help you gain the communication skills essential for a career in science or a science-related field.
+This document is the Course Outline for MCB7500; it outlines all the requirements.
 Please read this outline carefully.
 If you have any questions, please ask the Course Coordinator, Dr. Joseph Colasanti.

 1.3 Timetable

 Timetable and due dates for written Research Proposals and dates of seminars will be emailed to each student.
-See also section 5.5 below and the Courselink (https://courselink.uoguelph.ca/d2l/home) pages for MCB6500.
+See also section 5.5 below and the courselink page for MCB7500.

-1.4 Final Exam

-Not applicable.